 I took a BA in History from the University of Durham before coming to Cambridge to study for an M.Phil. in Political Thought and Intellectual History.
 My Ph.D. was awarded in 2009 and since then I have been a Research Fellow at Magdalene College.

 Departments and Institutes

-Britain and the British world in the eighteenth and nineteenth centuries; the relationship between religion, politics and political networks; religious culture more generally; representations of the Navy and naval heroes; the reading and writing of religious history and biography; changing ideas about and uses of the Bible.
+Britain and the British world in the eighteenth and nineteenth centuries; religious politics and networks; representations of the Navy and naval heroes; the reading and writing of religious history and biography; changing ideas about and uses of the Bible.

 I am currently preparing a book on evangelical patronage networks in the Church, armed forces, City of London and colonial service, c.1780-1830, provisionally entitled The politics of patronage: Anglican Evangelicals and British public life, 1770-1850.
 This work offers a radically new perspective on religious change, as well as throwing new light on the inner workings of the imperial British state and British elite culture.

-My current work builds on this to consider the relationship between religion and national identity in a number of ways.
-Forthcoming articles examine conflicting memories of the Reformation in early nineteenth-century Britain and notions of naval heroism: specifically, how heroes were presented by religious publicists.
-My forthcoming edited collection, 'Making and remaking saints', tackles one aspect of this, bringing together contributions from eminent and early-career scholars to look for the first time at how saints and saintly figures were esed to articulate debates over holiness, heroism and confessional conflict in nineteenth-century Britain.
+Recent articles examine conflicting memories of the Reformation in early nineteenth-century Britain and notions of naval heroism.
+My forthcoming edited collection, 'Making and remaking saints', builds on this interest in religion and celebrity to look for the first time at how saints and saintly figures were used to articulate debates over holiness, heroism and confessional conflict in nineteenth-century Britain.

 British Political & Constitutional History 1700-1914 (Part I: Paper 5)